luiserojas74/tableau-challenge/README.md

 - ### The workbook's link for this project is [here](https://public.tableau.com/views/CitiBikeAnalytics_16208735130000/CitiBikeStory?:language=en&:display_count=y&publish=yes&:origin=viz_share_link).
-- The main tool I used on this project is Tableau Public [Tableau](https://public.tableau.com/).
+- The main tool I used on this project is [Tableau Public](https://public.tableau.com/).

 ## Overview